Globolik/curb_segmentation/README.md

 1. Load .ply file
 2. Sort point to get consecutive points
 3. Select points that are close on XY plane and far on Z axis
-4. From previous points select poinst that have theta angle less that MAX_ANGLE and some elevation see [link](https://www.ri.cmu.edu/app/uploads/2019/06/FINAL-VERSION-TITS2018.pdf) for more details
+4. From previous points select only those who have theta angle less that MAX_ANGLE and some elevation see [link](https://www.ri.cmu.edu/app/uploads/2019/06/FINAL-VERSION-TITS2018.pdf) for more details
 5. Save result in .las file